Al3zama1/swe-notes/CCNA/12 - Subnetting.md

 * First usable address: 192.168.1.241/30
 * Last usable address: 192.168.1.242/30
 * Total number of usable hosts addresses: 2^2 = 4 total addresses - 2 = 2 usable addresses.

+## Broadcast Addresses and Subnetting
+Lets assume that we are woking with a network address `192.168.5.0/24` and that we have created the following subnets:
+* Subnet 1: `192.168.5.0/25`
+* Subnet 2: `192.168.5.128/26`

+**Broadcast to Network Address (192.168.5.255)**:
+* Broadcast messages to the network address `192.168.5.255` from inside a subnet, will only travel to the hosts inside the originating subnet.
+* Broadcast messages do not go pat the router.
+**Message to Subnet Broadcast Address**:
+* Subnet 1 can reach all hosts in the same subnet by targeting the subnet's broadcast address.
+* Subnet 1 can reach all hosts in subnet 2 by targeting subnet 2 broadcast address.
+Upon arriving to the subnet, the message will be distributed to all hosts.